syncfusion-content/wpf-docs/wpf/SfDiagram/Rulers.md

 Customizing the Ruler

-By default, ruler segments will be arranged based on measurement units.
+By default, ruler segments are arranged based on measurement units.

 Segment width, the textual description of the ruler segment, and the appearance of the ruler ticks can be customized.
-Use the following code sample to customize the ruler:
+Use the following code example to customize the ruler:

 [C#]